 Probit models are used to establish the probability of injury or fatality for a given exposure.
-The probit model is a linear combination of predictors that model the inverse cumulative distribution function associated with the normal distribution6.
-The probability of a fatality is given by Equation 27, which evaluates the normal cumulative distribution function, Φ , at the value established by the probit model (Y).
+The probit model is a linear combination of predictors that model the inverse cumulative distribution function associated with the normal distribution7.
+The probability of a fatality is given by Equation 27, which evaluates the normal cumulative distribution function, Φ , at the value established by the appropriate probit model (Y, see Sections 2.6.1 and 2.6.2).